-These Conquest HD binoculars are 10% off right now at Amazon, which is a tidy $111 saving.
-They're now (just) below $1000, which is actually pretty good for Zeiss binoculars.
+These Conquest HD binoculars are 10% off right now at Amazon, which is a tidy $196 saving.
+This is the lowest price we've seen on these binoculars for a while and because Zeiss binoculars are usually at a premium, this is a pretty good deal.

 Zeiss Victory HT